Should a Drunk Driver Be Allowed to Sue the Bar That Overserved Her?

 And what’s more, if La Cosita was 49% or less responsible, they wouldn’t have to pay anything at all, according to Oregon comparative negligence laws.
 So there’s already a mechanism in place by which a jury of our peers can determine whose fault it was.
 ORS 471.565 takes away the chance to have a jury consider the facts of this particular situation and make an informed decision.
 It takes away Schutz’s right to her day in court, and I hope the Supreme Court holds it to be unconstitutional.

 As I said at the start, it takes a brave lawyer to bring a case that asks the Supreme Court to make a law unconstitutional.
 They will be putting in years of litigation, and lots of time and expense, without any hope of recouping any of it if they don’t win.
 And it’s a long shot.
-Lawyers like Pickett, and others who are willing to take on this kind of litigation risk, are heroes in my book.
+Portland personal injury lawyers like Pickett, and others who are willing to take on this kind of litigation risk, are heroes in my book.